-The study area for this report extends from the City of Canandaigua boundary to Seneca Point Road in the Town of Canandaigua.
+The study area for this report includes an 8.2 mile stretch along the 8.6 mile roadway, with boundaries from the City of Canandaigua city line to Seneca Point Road in the Town of Canandaigua.

 Bicycle and pedestrian travel occur throughout the corridor.
 In general, the highest density of pedestrian use occurs along the segment where the roadway is closest to the lake shore, roughly between the Canandaigua Yacht Club and Lake Hill Drive.